Skip to main content

 import { useSuspense } from '@data-client/react';

-import { PostResource } from 'api/Post';
+import { PostResource } from 'resources/Post';

 function PostDetail({ id }) {